 This is how I stumbled across a lost community: I have recently been investigating the history of Preston from the Domesday survey of 1086 with a view to writing a definitive article for this web-site.
 Immediately, I hit historical uncertainty and conjecture.When Domesday was compiled, there were fifteen manors or administrative districts around Hitchin.
 They included the manors of Dinsley, Weston, Minsden, Charlton and so on.
 The size of these manors varied – Hitchin manor was approximately 840 acres while the manor of Ley Green (near Kings Walden) occupied only 15 acres.It is almost certain that Preston existed at the time of Domesday because its name comes from an Old English word, ‘prestune’.
 This implies that the village predated the Norman Conquest and Domesday.
 The dilemma is: in which of the fifteen manors did Preston lie?

 One suggestion put forward was that the manor of Welei was Preston.
-I rejected this but not lightly - the idea was the brain child of historians, Reginald Hine and Wentworth Huyshe.
-I have long admired and respected their work.
+I rejected this but not lightly - the idea was promulgated by historians, Reginald Hine and Wentworth Huyshe.
+I have admired and respected their work.
 However, later historians have not associated Welei with Preston.
 My reason for disagreeing is that Welei (which was said to be one and the same place as Wedelee and Preston) was recorded as being the equivalent of 240 acres in the Domesday Book.
 But Wedelee/Preston was noted as having an area of 796 acres.
 Clearly (to me), they were different places.
 Then, by chance, while I was examining a map of Hertfordshire dated 1822 (shown right), I spotted the place-name Waylay Green.
 One of the first rules family and local history teaches is to be aware of alternative spellings of names –

 I also remembered seeing ‘Wayley’ in documents from the manor of Temple Dinsley and Nina Freebody also mentioned ‘Wayley’ in her writings (Link: N Freebody).
 It was time to delve a little deeper.So where was Welei?
 I decided to follow up the possibility that it was the place that later became Wayley Green.
-My reasons for doing so were that Wayley Green was in Ippollitts parish (where other historians had placed Welei) and that it was close to Wain Wood (with which other scholars had associated Welei).
+My reasons for doing so were that Wayley Green was in Ippollitts parish (where historians had placed Welei) and that it was close to Wain Wood (with which other scholars had associated Welei).
 I had planned a visit to Hertfordshire and my first project there, at 07.30 on 22 April 2010 (a beautiful, frosty morning) was to walk from Preston to Wayley Green.
-On the Charlton road, I came to a junction at the northerly end of Dead Woman’s Lane and what my map showed as Tatmore Hills Lane.
+On the Charlton Road, I came to a junction at the northerly end of Dead Woman’s Lane and what my map showed as Tatmore Hills Lane.
 I was pleased to find that the latter was not only a wide track but also a public footpath which was not indicated on my map.
 I took several photographs of the area.

 An aerial view of Wayley Green, Woodclose, Tatmore Hills Lane and Wain Wood

-The Charlton road.
+The Charlton Road.
 To the left is the end of Dead Woman’s Lane; to the right begins Tatmore Hills Lane

 (Above) In the foreground is the field: Woodclose.
 On the left, in the mid-distance is Wayley Green.